Key Specs of Volkswagen Polo

 Polo Latest Update

-Latest Update: Volkswagen has launched a special TSI Edition of the Polo.
+Latest Update: Volkswagen has revised the prices of the Polo.
+Find the new price list here.

-Volkswagen Polo Engine, Transmission and Mileage: The Polo is now a petrol-only offering.
-It is powered by the same 1.0-litre MPI petrol engine, albeit in BS6 guise, that makes 75PS/95Nm and comes mated to a 5-speed MT.
+Volkswagen Polo Powertrain: The Polo is powered by the same 1.0-litre MPI petrol engine, albeit in BS6 guise, that makes 75PS/95Nm and comes mated to a 5-speed MT.
 The BS6 Polo is also offered with a 1.0-litre turbo-petrol motor that produces 110PS/175Nm and comes paired to either a 6-speed MT or 6-speed AT.
-While the 1.0-litre MPI engine returns 17.75kmpl, the 1.0-litre TSI unit offers 18.24kmpl.
-The TSI Edition is offered only with the 1.0-litre turbo-petrol engine that comes mated to the 6-speed MT.
+While the 1.0-litre MPI engine returns 17.75kmpl, the 1.0-litre TSI petrol-manual unit offers 18.24kmpl.
+The 1.0-litre turbo-petrol TSI engine, mated to the 6-speed AT, offers a fuel efficiency of 16.47kmpl.

 Volkswagen Polo price list (Variants)